-The following BMR calculator will evaluate your basal metabolic rate based on you age, weight, height and gender.
+The following BMR calculator will evaluate your basal metabolic rate based on your age, weight, height, and gender.
 Your BMR can vary depending on the amount of lean body mass you have, but this equation is typically accurate to 5% of your actual BMR

 Since BMR doesn’t take into account activity level, if you are trying to lose weight, it may be better to use a calorie calculator that takes into account your exercise.
 It does this by using a factor to multiply your BMR by a constant that relates to your exercise.